MichaelPineapple/SpigotPlugins/Drugs/README.md

-Adds the drug "Fardamphetamine" and "Gunch" to the server.
+Adds the drugs "Fardamphetamine" and "Gunch" to the server.

 https://www.spigotmc.org/resources/fardamphetamine.71606/